 At Creativity Explored Gallery and Studio, 3245 16th St., San Francisco 94103.

 Get your holiday shopping done and treat yourself to an exhibit, all at one stop.
 Culturally rich San Francisco has numerous museums with shops carrying thoughtful items for all ages.
 Admission to the stores is free.

-Among others, there are the Asian Art Museum, California Academy of Sciences, Cable Car Museum, Cartoon Art Museum, Contemporary Jewish Museum , Exploratorium , Museum of the African Diaspora and San Francisco Museum of Modern Art.
-The museum stores at the de Young and Legion of Honor even publish an annual Holiday Gift Guide that highlights earrings inspired by dancer Rudolf Nureyev’s costumes, a scarf bearing a design from Louis XIV’s Gobelins mosaic tabletop, other museum exclusives and exhibition catalogs.SEE NEXT PAGE FOR MORE SAN FRANCISCO GIFT IDEAS --->
+Among others, there are the Asian Art Museum, California Academy of Sciences, Cable Car Museum, Cartoon Art Museum, Contemporary Jewish Museum and the Museum of the African Diaspora.
+The Exploratorium hosts holiday shopping nights on Dec.
+12 and 19, 2013, that include free beverages and gift wrapping.
+The San Francisco Museum of Modern Art's store is open on Yerba Buena Lane (though the museum itself is closed until 2016 while it's being expanded), carries Tina Frey sculptures and other Bay-Area-made products and publishes a holiday gift guide categorized by price levels.
+The museum stores at the de Young and Legion of Honor also have an annual gift guide whose highlights include a scarf inspired by Odilon Redon's Ophelia painting, a fan with graphics from The Art of Bulgari exhibition and art books for kids.SEE NEXT PAGE FOR MORE SAN FRANCISCO GIFT IDEAS --->